Jodburton/Pineapple_Tracker/README.md

 ## How to Use
 1. **Launch Dashboard:** Open the dashboard via the designated URL or local host.

-2.** Select Asset:** Use the dropdown menu to select the asset you wish to analyze.
+2. **Select Asset:** Use the dropdown menu to select the asset you wish to analyze.
 This will update all the charts and metrics accordingly.

 3. **Customize Timeframe:** Choose the timeframe for which you want to view asset performance.
 This is particularly useful for the line graph and the interactive chart.